Daniel6/ExercisesInC/reading_questions/thinkos.md

 8) What is a context switch?
 When a process is halted, its state is saved, and then a new process is started.
 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.
+We have more or less the same results.
 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).
+It does grow up towards larger addresses.
 2) Add a function that prints the address of a local variable, and check whether the stack grows down.
+The stack does indeed grow down.
 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.
+I allocated chunks of size 16.
+There was a gap of size 32 between them.

 ## Chapter 4